Facility Guide & Map

 Louis A. Vanech Park & Recreation Complex - 3051 Garrison Road

 The Louis A. Vanech Recreation Complex is located on Garrison Road next to the Garrison-Jones Elementary School.
 This 46-acre park features three tournament-quality softball fields and a six-acre wooded area which is bisected by Jerry Branch Creek.
 Development of this park was made possible by a generous donation from the estate of Louis A. Vanech.
-Over three hundred trees have been planted in the park through the efforts of the Bay Bouquet Garden Club.

 Purple Heart Park - 300 Main Street